UM-ARM-Lab/fast_kinematic_simulator/README.md

 - [ROS Kinetic](http://ros.org)

-ROS is required for the build system, Catkin, and for RViz, which the planner uses as an optional visualization interface.
+ROS is required for the build system, Catkin, and for RViz, which the simulator uses as an optional visualization interface.

 ## Examples